 Keshav is a runner from Yamunanagar in Haryana.
-Most of the runners already knew him as an extreme runner, whose does not follow the usual training plans and stuff.
-He is also know for loving numbers and matching them with his runs.
+Most of the runners already knew him as an extreme runner, who does not follow the usual training plans and stuff.
+He is also known for his passion for numbers and matching them with his runs.
 Another participant, Irina Hazarika Barua, shared interesting notes on Keshav we thought would be a fascinating read on this maverick 2018 edition 100 Days of Running table topper with 75 days done.

 17th June 2018: 100 Days of Running; Day 50

 It’s a great day for all of us – 50/100 days conquered.
 We doubted, we were uncertain and we were scared and apprehensive.
 But we persevered, and finally, with confidence, we have arrived and now, eagerly wait to conquer the next fifty days.

 As we bask in the glory of our conquest over fifty days, let’s take a look at the leaderboard where Keshav Manik Tahla still rules with 2235.79 km on the 49th day.
 As I pen down this article, Keshav is on the road finishing 60KM on the 50th day.
 As he retains his position undaunted and undisputed, one wonders what makes him a winner?

 “There has never been a meaningful life built on easy street.” – John Paul Warren

 A. Ten facts we didn’t know about Keshav Manik Tahla aka The Coke Runner